 What Does Unmetered Bandwidth Mean?

-So, the term Unmetered Dedicated Servers means server instances which are allowed to use the maximum bandwidth rate of the virtual or physical Internet connection port.
-If it is provisioned as 1 Gbps Unmetered Server, its user should be allowed to use up to 1000 Mbps Internet bandwidth.
+So, the term Unmetered Dedicated Servers means server instances that are allowed to use the maximum bandwidth rate of the virtual or physical Internet connection port.
+If it is provisioned as a 1 Gbps Unmetered Server, it should be allowed to use up to 1000 Mbps Internet bandwidth.

-Most people who need fast Internet connection with large capacity usually want to avoid paying for measured and used data transfer because it increases their monthly service bill.
+Most people who need a fast Internet connection with a large capacity usually want to avoid paying for measured and used data transfer because it increases their monthly service bill.
 The Internet connection used in the data centers usually costs anywhere between $0.50 - $0.90 per 1 Mbps (bought from the lost cost ISPs such as Hurricane Electric and Cogent) or $3 - $15 per Mbps (contracted with any quality Internet service providers such as CenturyLink, Level3, Telia, NTT, Verizon, Sprint, AT&T, Zayo, KDDI, Internal, PCCW, TATA or any other similar Wholesale ISP).
 The price depends on the location and availability.
-Usually the more central the locations is, the cheaper the Internet connectivity is.
-Low cost Internet connectivity per mbps is usually available in the major metropolitan markets.
+Usually, the more central the location is, the cheaper the Internet connectivity is.
+Low-cost Internet connectivity per Mbps is usually available in the major metropolitan markets.

-In order to provision a 1 Gbps Unmetered Dedicated Server (See how 1 Gbps & 10 Gbps Unmetered Dedicated Servers in Europe look like for example) to a client the web hosting provider has to reserve at least 1 Gbps Internet capacity.
-Otherwise its network might get congested and the content and service delivery would be either delayed or done with a low quality.
+In order to provide 1 Gbps & 10 Gbps Unmetered Servers in Europe look like for example) to a client the web hosting provider has to reserve at least 1 Gbps Internet capacity.
+Otherwise, its network might get congested and the content and service delivery would be either delayed or done with a low quality.
 So, data centers and web hosts usually reserve more Internet capacity than their actual usage, as there are always traffic peaks when their clients need to transmit a large amount of data in a short period of time.

 - to charge you for the full data transfer rate, possible to transmit on the Internet port, which is 32.4 TB